jedgroev/SGWebsite/lessons/20190409_ImageJ-Macro_Franka/README.md

 </p>
 </details>

-If you want to use this function reagularly, you can add a keyboard shortcut to the code that will start the script. _Look at the added lines below and try to understand what is happening._ The shortcut is the F2-key.
+If you want to use this function regularly, you can add a keyboard shortcut to the code that will start the script. _Look at the added lines below and try to understand what is happening._ The shortcut is the F2-key.

 <details><summary>answer</summary>
 <p>